-We are dedicated to providing our clients with aggressive, comprehensive advocacy.
-Though we work to negotiate a favorable settlement, we pursue cases all the way through to trial if necessary.
+Attorney Gabriel is dedicated to providing our clients with aggressive, comprehensive advocacy.
+Though he works to negotiate a favorable settlement, he will also pursue cases all the way through to trial if necessary.
 This willingness to litigate ensures that we exercise additional leverage during early negotiations.

 Experienced Atlanta Bicycle Accident Law Firm

 No matter how cautious you are, accidents can happen.
 If you’ve been injured in a bike accident, you may be entitled to compensation.
 The Atlanta bicycle accident lawyers at Walter Gabriel Law will work hard to get you the maximum compensation possible.
-We have a proven track record of success and we’re ready to fight for you.
-Contact us today for a free consultation.
+The firm has a proven track record of success and he's ready to fight for you.
+Contact him today for a free consultation.